Karry/TimeLapse/README.md

 # TimeLapse

-Goal of this project is to create set of tools for capturing series of images from camera (V4L or gphoto2), process them and assembly "time-lapse" video from them.
+Goal of this project is to create set of tools for creating timelapse videos.
+From capturing series of images by some camera (V4L or gphoto2), process them and assembly "time-lapse" video from them.

 Currently, timelapse_assembly and timelapse_deflicker tool is available.